-2005 marks the bicentenary of the birth of one of 19th century Europe's most insightful political thinkers.
+The year 2005 marks the bicentenary of the birth of one of nineteenth century Europe's most insightful political thinkers.
 Less well-known than Marx, Alexis de Tocqueville may have the last laugh when it comes to predicting accurately the course of history.
 This is especially true when it comes to understanding some of “Old” Europe's current economic and political malaises.

-Reflecting upon “old Europe” today, it seems to exhibit basic symptoms of soft-despotism.
-In Germany, Chancellor's Schroeder's relatively-modest reforms of an unsustainable welfare-system have encountered mass-resistance.
+Reflecting upon “old Europe” today, it seems to exhibit basic symptoms of soft despotism.
+In Germany, Chancellor's Schroeder's relatively modest reforms of an unsustainable welfare system have encountered mass resistance.
 Similar protests have occurred in Italy and Austria.
-In France, the political left now refers to the 35-hour week as an “inalienable right.”
-Tampering with the 35-hour week thus seems to loom in their minds as a potential human-rights violation.
-More recently, Jacques Chirac's government caved into demands for public-sector pay-rises after just 3 days of marches by a million protestors.
+In France, the political Left now refers to the 35-hour week as an “inalienable right.”
+Tampering with the 35-hour week thus seems to loom in their minds as a potential human rights violation.
+More recently, Jacques Chirac's government caved into demands for public sector pay rises after just three days of marches by a million protesters.

 The European Constitution also shows signs of a soft-despotism mentality.
-It does not limit itself – as any sound constitution should – to outlining the origins, divisions, and limitations of state-power.
-Instead, its 511 pages embrace a plethora of subjects ranging from fishing, humanitarian-aid, space policy, sport, tourism, to financial assistance to the former East Germany.
+It does not limit itself – as any sound constitution should – to outlining the origins, divisions, and limitations of state power.
+Instead, its 511 pages embrace a plethora of subjects ranging from fishing, to humanitarian aid, to space policy, to sport, tourism, and financial assistance to the former East Germany.
 In other words, the European Constitution provides the backing of fundamental law to EU officials wishing to meddle in almost anything.

 For in the end, Tocqueville understood that it was a society's culture that ultimately determined its destiny as free or servile.
 More than any other thinker, Tocqueville recognized that liberty's future in Europe was highly dependent on Europeans' moral-cultural habits.
-To this extent, a 19th century French aristocrat may have understood contemporary Europe's dilemmas better than 21st century Europeans understand them themselves.
+To this extent, a nineteenth century French aristocrat may have understood contemporary Europe's dilemmas better than twenty-first century Europeans understand them themselves.